 I have learned to love my time alone and to really enjoy and celebrate it.
 I have discovered “there is nothing more empowering and liberating than rejoicing in your own aloneness.”
 There is a big heart-felt and soul-felt difference between being alone and lonely.
 Until I learned how to find my own happiness, I had been very lonely at times, no matter how many people surrounded me in my life.

 I truly do believe that each person has to be responsible for their own happiness in this crazy world, and people can’t be dependent on others to make them feel happy or “complete them”… like the movies suggest, lol.
 I know I will never settle for less than in a relationship again.

 I think that’s why many relationships fail.
 People don’t know how to be happy by themselves first.
 They are not bringing a WHOLE person into the relationship, but instead are looking for something or someone else to fill them up, to make them feel better, to define their own self-worth.
 Trying to make themselves feel whole by adding another person’s energy to their own, which is somehow lacking.

 It has been an ongoing process, one that requires continuous work.
 From the darkness much color can fill our lives when we unselfishly learn to love ourselves.
 With thanks to my incredible health coach Toby Morrison who shared the words below with me several years ago, I have learned to love the perfectly imperfect me.
 I have learned I am more than enough.

 And so it is.
 And so it is. ~ Michele Marie

 Toby Morrison, Author & Founder of CFS Health

-Toby has helped hundreds of ME/CFS patients, like myself, in over 36 countries with his Online Program.
-I will be forever grateful to him for the hours we spent working together, as I began my recovery from this debilitating illness.
+Toby has helped hundreds of ME/CFS patients, in over 40 countries with his Online Program.
+I will be forever grateful to him for the time we spent working together, as I continue my journey towards wellness.

 Follow Toby Morrison – Health and Lifestyles on Facebook: https://www.facebook.com/tobymorrisoncfs